Mat-O-Lab/ckanext-csvtocsvw/README.md

 The plugins default behavior includes a trigger to csv file uploads, so it runs annotation automatically on upload.
 The transformation is a bonus feature and outputs standard tabular data as mentioned in the CSVW documentation of the W3C.
 It must be triggered manually.

-**TODO:** For example, you might want to mention here which versions of CKAN this extension works with.

-If your extension works across different versions you can add the following table:

 Compatibility with core CKAN versions:

 | CKAN version    | Compatible?   |